lucky-sideburn/kubeinvaders/README.md

 ## Description

-Through **k-inv** a.k.a.
-KubeInvaders you can stress a Kubernetes cluster in a fun way and check how resilient it is.
+Through **k-inv** you can stress a K8s cluster in a fun way and check how resilient it is.

 ## Installation